RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

 The ability to add or remove other people is restricted to the taglist's owner (normally the original poster of the forum thread), to 7 Cups admins, and to the owner of the service.

 A taglist can be viewed on its own web page, but it cannot be changed there.
-And the service stores taglists on a completely different secure database server.
+The service stores taglists on a completely separate secure database server.

 ### For owners of taglists